A new approach to topological T-duality for principal torus bundles: Introduction

-The Poincar\'e bundle condition is fiberwise, and so the removal of the extraneous global assumptions on the H-flux allows a purely local definition of T-duality.
+The Poincar\'e bundle condition in Definition \ref{defn} is a fiberwise condition, and so the removal of the extraneous global assumptions on the H-flux allows a purely local definition of T-duality.
 We demonstrate this in Section \ref{sec:localtduality} by generalising the local formulation of T-duality in \cite{BSS} to principal torus bundles.
 This definition in particular highlights that T-duality for $T^n$-bundles is locally an $n$-fold product of T-duality for circle bundles.

+Being an important aspect of T-duality, we discuss the T-duality transformation in Section \ref{sec:Ttransformation}.
+To illustrate this, we provide some interesting examples and applications of the T-duality isomorphism.
+Our local perspective on T-duality also is used in the author's proof that the T-duality transformation is an isomorphism in equivariant K-theory for arbitrary actions of a compact group \cite{DoveSchick}.